UNIVERSAL-IT-SYSTEMS/alienumber/README.md

 A long time ago in a galaxy far, far away.... aliens where using alienumbers.

-Only first 15 alienumbers converted into human numbers.
+We know how to convert first 15 alienumbers into human numbers.

 ![alienumber](https://rawgit.com/drom/alienumber/master/alienumber.svg)